 Health – allows you to record and track your habits, such as sleep, diet, caffeine and alcohol intake and exercise, etc.

-Hope – the hope board is a place where you can save photos, completed Pacifica activities and inspirational content you can come to when you need a lift to some added motivation.
+Hope – the hope board is a place where you can save photos, completed Pacifica activities and inspirational content you can come to when you need a lift or some added motivation.

 Thoughts – thoughts about experiences can have a huge impact on emotional responses to those events, but there are times when the thoughts are not true or unfair.
 This tool has several activities that can help you think about things in a different way and spot anxiety triggers.